+Remember the old days of low-grade shake thrown into dry and unappealing brownies?
+Edibles have come a long way since then!
 The market for cannabis consumables has seen significant growth in recent years, thanks to policy reform and advancements in the industry.
-Edibles have come a long way since the primitive days of throwing low-grade shake into brownies.
-Nowadays, cannabis cooking is so mainstream that there are even weed-centric competition shows on Netflix and Hulu.
+Nowadays, cannabis cooking has become so mainstream that there are even weed-centric cooking competition shows on Netflix and Hulu.

 1 – 5mg THC

 This is generally regarded as the smallest of edible dosages.
 This makes it perfect for beginners as well as those of us who’d like to microdose.
 Taking a very small dose (under 5 mg) is considered ideal for microdosing.

 At this level we’ll typically feel mild relief of pain, stress, anxiety, and other symptoms.
 Some consumers experience heightened creativity and become smoother conversationalists as well.

 At this level of edible dosage, you’ll tend to feel stronger relief from your symptoms or stronger feelings of altered perception.
 And depending on the amount of THC—the cannabinoid most responsible for the cannabis plant’s “high”—this dose is where most consumers tend to feel a heightened sense of euphoria.
 Along with increased symptom relief, you might also experience slight impairment of coordination and alteration of your perception of time.

 Anything under 15 mg is a good choice for helping with sleep troubles (especially with indica-dominant strains), while more energizing sativa-dominant strains can lead to increased social interaction in some people.

 We recommend caution for inexperienced consumers ingesting edible dosages above 15 mg.
 This level is where newbies may begin to experience paranoia or unpleasant side effects, while seasoned users enjoy the heightened euphoria and relaxation that comes with this dose.
 This dose also tends to be a good choice for medical patients who have developed tolerances to lower doses.